BurakOnemli/Spor-Bicycle/README.md

 # Spor-Bicycle

-My neighbour had a sport bicycle which's paint is falling off and the screen was not working properly so I dedided to renovate it.
+My neighbour had a sports bicycle.
+Its paint was falling off and the screen was not working properly so I decided to renovate it.
+For project steps check wiki